mims-harvard/SubGNN/SubGNN/config_files/README.md

 ### `hyperparams_fix` and `hyperparams_optuna`

-`hyperparams_fix` specifies the fixed hyperparameters, and `hyperparams_optuna` specifies which hyperparameters to search over.
+Note that `hyperparams_fix` specifies the fixed hyperparameters, and `hyperparams_optuna` specifies which hyperparameters to search over.

 `compute_similarities`: boolean specifying whether to recompute similarity calculations, even if they've already been precomputed and saved to a file